-If you do not have Mathematics at A-Level then you must achieve a minimum of Grade 6 (Grade B) at GCSE.
+If you do not have Mathematics at A-Level, you must achieve a minimum of Grade 6 (Grade B) at GCSE.

 Degree Apprenticeship Pathways

-What you will be doing day to day will depend on your chosen pathway; we offer a number of different degree apprenticeship pathways including:
+What you will be doing day to day will depend on your chosen pathway; we offer several different degrees apprenticeship pathways, including: